 In February 2016, the Financial Accounting Standards Board ("FASB") issued guidance that a lessee should record a rightof-use ("ROU") asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
+Leases are to be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 The recognition, measurement, and presentation of expenses and cash flows arising from a financing lease have not significantly changed from the previous guidance.
-For operating leases, a lessee is required to: (1) recognize a ROU asset and a lease liability, initially measured at the present value of the lease payments, in the balance sheet, (2) recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term on a generally straight-line basis and (3) classify all cash payments within operating activities in the statement of cash flows.
+For operating leases, a lessee is required to: (1) recognize a ROU asset and a lease liability, initially measured at the present value of the lease payments, in the balance sheet, (2) recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term on a generally straight-line basis; and (3) classify all cash payments within operating activities in the statement of cash flows.
 Seaboard will adopt this guidance on January 1, 2019, for all consolidated subsidiaries and plans to apply most practical expedients and the optional transition relief issued in July 2018 that permits the recognition and measurement of leases at the date of adoption.
 Therefore, Seaboard will not restate comparative period financial information for the effects of this accounting standard.
-While Seaboard continues its process of assessing its leases and evaluating the effect this guidance will have on its consolidated financial statements, Seaboard expects the adoption will have a material increase in assets and liabilities on the consolidated balance sheet due to the recording of ROU assets and corresponding lease liabilities.
+While Seaboard continues its process of assessing its leases and evaluating the effects this guidance will have on its consolidated financial statements, Seaboard expects the adoption will have a material increase in assets and liabilities on the consolidated balance sheet due to the recording of ROU assets and corresponding lease liabilities.
+Seaboard believes the most significant effects will relate to the recognition of new ROU assets and lease liabilities on its balance sheet for port and contract grower operating leases.
+Seaboard is in the process of implementing a new lease accounting system and evaluating its processes and internal controls.
 See Note 10 to the consolidated financial statements included in Seaboard's annual report for the year ended December 31, 2017, for information about Seaboard's lease obligations.